Paccar: The 1970s to 1990s

-In 1970 Paccar created an overseas manufacturing facility at Bayswater, Melbourne Australia producing Kenworth Trucks to serve the growing developing local and S.E Asian Markets which still trade strongly today, with the first completed locally built truck rolling off the production line in March 1971 with the Australian made vehicle exports commencing in 1975.
-Despite a serious slowdown due to National Recessions during 1974, Paccar continued to generate increasing sales throughout the 1970s.
-Paccar purchased Wagner Mining Company in 1975, which built underground Mining Vehicles, International Car Company in 1975 and Foden Trucks a British truck manufacturer in 1980.
+In 1970 PACCAR created an overseas manufacturing facility at Bayswater, Melbourne, Australia, producing Kenworth Trucks to serve the growing developing local and Southeast Asian Markets, which still trade strongly today.
+The first completed locally built truck rolled off the production line in March 1971, and Australian made vehicle exports commenced in 1975.
+Despite a serious slowdown due to recessions during 1974, PACCAR continued to generate increasing sales throughout the 1970s.
+PACCAR purchased Wagner Mining Company in 1975, which built underground Mining Vehicles, International Car Company in 1975 and Foden Trucks a British truck manufacturer in 1980.
 Fodens sold trucks in Europe and Africa.
 Paccar International was formed in 1972 that promoted exports worldwide.
 Paccar Technical Center was established in 1980 in Mount Vernon, Washington, as a research and testing facility.
 The facility included test tracks, engine test cells, materials test laboratories and structural laboratories.
 The tech center conducts an Open House event every April that coincides with the Skagit Valley Tulip Festival.
 In 1983 the International Car Co Division in Kenton Ohio, which had been acquired on December 1, 1975, was disbanded.
 In 1983 the Paccar Rail Leasing Inc subsidiary in Renton WA and the RAILEASE Inc subsidiary in Bellevue WA were disbanded.
 In 1986 the Pacific Car and Foundry subsidiary in Renton WA was renamed to Paccar Defense Systems Division.
-In 1984 Paccar posted record sales in its history of $2.25 billion.
+In 1984 PACCAR posted record sales in its history of $2.25 billion.

-In the mid-1980s, PACCAR's share of Class 8 trucks dropped to about 18% owing to aggressive competition from Freightliner Trucks, which is a subsidiary of Daimler AG and the merged operations of Volvo White and General.
-This competition forced Paccar to close its Kenworth assembly plant in Kansas City in April, 1986 and its Peterbilt plant in Newark, California, the following October.
-Paccar acquired Trico Industries in 1986 which was a manufacturer of oil exploration equipment based in Gardena, California, for $65 million in order to reduce its dependence on the Class 8 Truck market.
-During the mid-80's Paccar was negotiating with the Rover Group, for acquiring its British Leyland truck division.
+In the mid-1980s, PACCAR share of Class 8 trucks dropped to about 18% owing to aggressive competition from Freightliner Trucks, which is a subsidiary of Daimler AG and the merged operations of Volvo White and General.
+This competition forced PACCAR to close its Kenworth assembly plant in Kansas City in April, 1986 and its Peterbilt plant in Newark, California, the following October.
+PACCAR acquired Trico Industries in 1986 which was a manufacturer of oil exploration equipment based in Gardena, California, for $65 million in order to reduce its dependence on the Class 8 Truck market.
+During the mid-80's PACCAR was negotiating with the Rover Group, for acquiring its British Leyland truck division.
 However, Rover management decided to sell the truck division to DAF Trucks which was a Dutch automotive concern.
 Its Dart Truck Company and Wagner Mining Equipment Company were sold in 1984 and 1989 in order to remain profitable.
-In 1987, Paccar acquired Al's Auto Supply and Grand Auto Incorporated which led to its entry into the automotive parts & accessories retail market that gave the company greater ability to weather periods of national economic downturn.
+In 1987, PACCAR entered the automotive parts & accessories retail market by acquiring Al's Auto Supply and Grand Auto Incorporated.